bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 ## AND keyword

-In some cases you might want to specify multiple criterias, for example, you might want to get all users that are active and the username matches a specific value.
+In some cases, you might want to specify multiple criteria.
+For example, you might want to get all users that are active, and the username matches a specific value.
 This could be achieved with the `AND` keyword.

 Syntax: